 - How do liquor control agents or local law enforcement officers investigate and enforce liquor law violations?

 - What drives ABC investigations, undercover, and task force work?

 - Did you use of undercover investigators to prove actual notice of a violation to bar staff?

 - Recommends having a security plan ready to defend a disorderly house accusation at the hearing.

 About our Guest Lauren C. Tyson

-- Lauren Tyson is the CEO and founder of Liquor Licensee Advisor located in Riverside, California.
+- Lauren Tyson is the CEO and founder of Tyson Liquor License Consulting located in Murrieta, California.

 - She consults with licensed establishments on how to prevent and manage alcohol-related risk, either before or after an incident.

 - Lauren is a court-qualified standard-of-care expert witness in civil lawsuits where a licensed establishment is involved.